Bilevel Programs Meet Deep Learning: A Unifying View on Inference Learning Methods: Fenchel back-propagation

 The reason is, that we have to ignore the linearization terms $(\bar z_k-z_k^*)\tr W_{k}\tr (z_{k+1}^* - \bar z_{k+1})$ in Eq.~\ref{eq:FenBP}, since they only appear when linearizing $\tilde E_k$ with respect to a lower level variable $z_{k-1}$.
-Using only the $\tfrac{1}{\tau_{k+1}} \tilde E_{k+1}(\bar z_{k+1},z_k^*)$ term to determine the gradient w.r.t.\ $W_k$ yields the correct answer given in Eq.~\ref{eq:grad_Wk_correct}.
-This gradient w.r.t.\ the parameters in Eq.~\ref{eq:grad_Wk_correct} is the contribution from a single training sample, and it is accumulated accordingly over the training set or a respective mini-batch for gradient-based learning. \end{remark}
+Using only the $\tfrac{1}{\beta_{k+1}} \tilde E_{k+1}(\bar z_{k+1},z_k^*)$ term to determine the gradient w.r.t.\ $W_k$ yields the correct answer in Eq.~\ref{eq:grad_Wk_correct}.
+This gradient is the contribution from a single training sample and is accumulated accordingly over the training set or a respective mini-batch for gradient-based learning. \end{remark}